Scientists Suggest Music From Volcanoes May Be An Excellent Way To Monitor Their Activity

 — Phys.org (@physorg_com) June 15, 2018

 It is now being suggested that eruptions at the Kilauea volcano in Hawaii could be the perfect place to test just how the music of volcanoes changes during these times.
-For instance, with the lava lake here going through a draining process, the infrasounds along the crater should be changing.
+For instance, with the lava lake in Hawaii going through a draining process, the infrasounds along the crater should be changing.

 By listening to these infrasounds at Kilauea, scientists may potentially be able to track and better understand the depth of the magma so that those nearby can be warned about future eruptions, according to University of Alaska Fairbanks volcanologist David Fee.